TelepathicGrunt/StructureTutorialMod/README.md

 If you don't know how to make a nbt file for structures, it's actually fairly simple and you can do it all inside minecraft itself!
 Here is a video on how to make and save a structure to nbt using structure blocks.
 Here's a short video on how Structure Blocks work:
 >https://www.youtube.com/watch?v=umhuRXinD3o

-If your structure is only a **single piece, then you do __not__ need any Jigsaw Blocks** and can just use 1 pool file.
+If your structure is only a **single piece, then you do NOT need any Jigsaw Blocks** and can just use 1 pool file.
 If you want your jigsaw structure to have more than 1 piece, you will need to setup and save Jigsaw blocks into your structure's nbt files.
 The Jigsaw blocks acts as connectors between the nbt pieces and pool files.
 (Here's two videos about using Jigsaw Blocks in structures!
 The first one is very long but extremely detailed.):
 >https://www.youtube.com/watch?v=5a4DAkWW3JQ

 >https://www.youtube.com/watch?v=ylGFb4F4xVk